john-science/StupidZip/README.md

 > Congratulations.
 I don't care.

 This program will not be bullet proof.
 It will not have the full power of all those other tools.
 For that you would need: all those other tools.
-This is only meant to be a helpful time-saver for the typical use-case of 99.9% of Linux users.
+This is only meant to be a helpful time-saver for the typical 99% use-case.
+And because it always does the same thing, you will clearly know when you need a different tool.

 ## The Implementation

 This tool should work for any POSIX-style commandline.

+The first version of this tool will is a single Python script for reference.
+For maximum user support, this script will run correctly under all Python v2.x and v3.x environments.
+All future versions of this tool must conform to the behaivor in this script: the compression utiltity support, the commandline options, and the error handling.

-At first, this will be a single Python script.
-That will serve as a feature reference.
-Over time, versions will be added in other languages so that users can hack the program in the language of their choice.
+More versions of this tool will be added to this repository in other languages.
+As this is a personal time-saving tool, users will benefit from having a hackable version in their language of choice.